BlairSonnen/the_death_star/README.md

 ## Data Collection
 Users can collect data by selecting the following:
-- Spaceships: Users can choose from a list that includes starship names, speeds, and crew sizes.
-- Characters: Users can select character details such as names, heights, weights, and homeworlds.
+- Characters: Users can select character details such as gender, hair color, and eye color.
 The selected data is used to create a new DataFrame for further analysis and visualization.

 ### Example Data Collection Process:
-1. A user selects a spaceship and one or more characters.
+1. A user selects a character through a question and answer process.
 2. The application retrieves and stores the selected data into a structured format (e.g., an array of objects).
 3. This data is transformed into a DataFrame, where each entry corresponds to a spaceship and the associated character(s).

 ## Data Analysis and Visualization
-After data collection, the project analyzes relationships between different attributes of the selected spaceships and characters.
+After data collection, the project analyzes relationships between different attributes of the selected characters.
 Users can visualize:
-- **Spaceship Speeds** vs. **Character Heights**: A scatter plot to explore any correlation between these two metrics.
+- **Character Heights**: A scatter plot to explore any correlation between these two metrics.
 - **Crew Size of Spaceships**: A bar chart showing the number of crew members per spaceship.

 ### Visualization Examples: